Cayenne

 Botanical Name: Capsicum annuum

-Besides flavoring foods, cayenne is considered wonderful for treating heart and digestive issues.
-It is an herb that is loved or hated depending on who you talk to because of its strong flavor profile and hot spiciness.
+Besides its use as a culinary spice, cayenne is considered excellent for treating heart and digestive issues.
+It is loved or hated, depending on individual taste, due to its strong flavor profile and hot spiciness.

 Below is an overview of cayenne, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of cayenne.